Instructions don’t rely solely on sensory characteristics.

-Sensory characteristics is an important but ridiculous-sounding phrase in web accessibility.
+“Sensory characteristics” is an important but complicated-sounding phrase in web accessibility.
 It’s actually far less complicated than it sounds.
-The sensory characteristics of your website are things like shape, sound, position and size.
+The sensory characteristics of components are things like shapes, sounds, positioning, orientation, sound, colour and size.

 Getting sensory characteristics right is mainly a case of using your common sense.
-There are no technical requirements, just good and sensible copy writing:
+There are no technical requirements, just good and sensible copywriting:

-- Avoid instructions that rely on sound.
+- Avoid instructions that rely on sound

 - ‘Use the search box’